whisthq/whist/ecs-host-setup/README.md

 To set up your Fractal development instance:

-- Create an Ubuntu Server 20.04 g3s.xlarge or g3.4xlarge EC2 instance on AWS region **us-east-1**, with at least 32 GB of storage (else you will run out of storage for the Fractal protocol and base container image).
+- Create an Ubuntu Server 20.04 g3s.xlarge EC2 instance on AWS region **us-east-1**, with at least 32 GB of storage (else you will run out of storage for the Fractal protocol and base container image).
 Note that the **g3** EC2 instance type is required for GPU compatibility with our containers and streaming technology.
+Also, note that the `g3s.xlarge` instance type only exists on `us-east-1`, which is why we require personal instances to be in that region.

 - Add your EC2 instance to the security group **container-tester**, to enable proper networking rules.
 If you decide to set up your EC2 instance in a different AWS region, you will need to add it to the appropriate security group for that region, which may vary per region.